-Great for light summer use, this Hukoer Awning is the cheapest awning on our list, at only £99.90.
-It provides shade for four people and can be mounted on the back or side of your vehicle, and can also be used as a stand alone shelter on the beach or at the park.
+Great for light summer use, this Hukoer Awning is also the cheapest option on our list at only £99.90.
+It provides shade for four people and can be mounted on the back or side of your vehicle.
+Additionally, it can also be used as a stand-alone shelter on the beach or at the park.

-It would make a perfect shade solution for keeping baby vanlifers cool while out in the wild, and would also make a nice picnic spot in a campervan commune set up with you and your friends.
+The Hukoer would make a perfect shade solution for keeping baby vanlifers cool while out in the wild.
+It would also make a nice picnic spot in an alternative living commune set up with you and your friends.

-f you’re looking for a cheap awning to keep you cool or extend the interior living space of your small travel trailers, then this bad boy would certainly do the trick.
+If you’re looking for a cheap awning to keep you cool, or to extend the interior living space of your small travel trailers, then this bad boy would certainly do the trick.

 Liked Our Best Camper Van Awnings?